Last Updated 10/14/2021

 On March 20, 2020, the NAIC held a virtual event on the impact of COVID-19 on state regulators, industry, and consumers.
 Video recordings from the event are available for viewing on the NAIC's Coronavirus Resource Center (under the NAIC Resources tab) or the NAIC News channel on YouTube.

-At the NAIC's 2020 Fall Virtual Meeting, the CIPR is hosting a special event on pandemics and business interruption insurance, Pandemic Business Interruption Federal Insurance Mechanism - Learning from the Past, Thinking About the Future.
-The event is on Tues., Dec.
-8th and runs from 10am-1pm CST.
+At the NAIC's 2020 Fall Virtual Meeting, the CIPR hosted a special event on pandemics and business interruption insurance.
+A recording of the event, Pandemic Business Interruption Federal Insurance Mechanism - Learning from the Past, Thinking About the Future, is available.

 Committees Active on This Topic